WilliamMurray-research/2026-0002-D/whitepapers/UPTF/2026-005b-whitepaper.md

 ---

-## 5. The Directory Manifold
+## 5. The Directory pathway

-The project directory tree is treated as a manifold — a structured object whose nodes represent operational domains — with the following properties:
+The project directory tree is treated as a pathway — a structured object whose nodes represent operational domains — with the following properties:

 - immutability of canonical branches
 - explicit representation of emptiness
 - predictable extension rules
 - governance-aligned evolution

-This ensures the manifold remains stable across time, tooling, and contributors.
+This ensures the pathway remains stable across time, tooling, and contributors.

 ---